Frequently Asked Questions

 You may find the Office of Academic Testing in Room 340 of the Whitlock Building.
 You may also call Academic Testing at 859-622-1281, email firstname.lastname@example.org, or visit the website at www.testing.eku.edu.

 The Office of Academic Testing administers several University, state, and national tests.
-University tests administered by the office include A2/HESI, Residual ACT, University placement tests, and departmental credit-by-exam tests.
-State and national tests the office administers include the ACT, SAT, Federal Aviation Administration (FAA), GED, Miller Analogies Test (MAT), LSAT, CLEP, CHES, and GRE subject tests.
+University tests administered by the office include HSRT, Residual ACT, University placement tests, and departmental credit-by-exam tests.
+State and national tests the office administers include the ACT, Federal Aviation Administration (FAA), GED, Miller Analogies Test (MAT), LSAT, and CLEP.

 Any time before the test (space permitting).
 Once the student has paid the fee in Student Accounting room 210 of the Whitlock building, they should hold on to the receipt and bring it to their test.